eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 See \cite{Goodrich2013} (Python version) for a more intuitive representation/diagram of the adjacency list structure.

 Compared to the edge list, the adjacency list adds extra information to enable edges incident on a given node to be found.
 Consequently, the neigboring nodes of the given node can also be found via the edges.
-This implies that functions that depending on finding edges incident on a node can be executed faster.
-The extra information stored is: each node stores a collection of adjacent nodes, via its incident edges \\cite[pp. 603]{Goodrich2011}.
+This implies that functions that depending on finding edges incident on a node can be executed faster \\cite[pp. 603]{Goodrich2011}.

+One way to store the extra information is: each node stores a collection of adjacent nodes, via its incident edges; and each node also stores a reference to each of its incident edges.
+Another way to store the information is: each node stores a reference to each of its incident edges.
+These references can be used to determine the adjacent nodes of the given node \\cite[pp. 603]{Goodrich2011}.

+The main advantage of the adjacency list is that it provides nodes (direct) access to its incident edges and it also provides edges (direct) access to its end nodes \\cite[pp. 603]{Goodrich2011}.

 ### Adjacency Matrix